-From the very first moments, the LC2 demonstrated a lightning-fast pace and recorded the best lap time.
+From the first moments, the LC2 demonstrated a lightning-fast pace and recorded the best lap time.
 The LC2 was even one second faster than the hard-to-beat Porsche 956.
 However, the one-second advantage was quickly squandered because the LC2’s tires underwent too much wear and tore during the race.
 Not wanting to retire from the race, the Lancia team slowed down the pace significantly and finished the 1000 km of Monza 12 laps behind the leader.

 Their hard work paid off over and above – the Lancia triumphed in the first race of the 1984 season and left its competitors in the dust.
 As the season progressed, Lancia was firmly in contention with Porsche, its most serious rival, and did not let the competitors to get away.

 The team experienced its biggest downfall at the 24 Hours of Le Mans.
-In 1984, Porsche was constantly arguing with the race organizers, pelting them with a wide range of claims.
+In 1984, Porsche constantly argued with the race organizers, pelting them with a wide range of claims.
 Wanting to express their dissatisfaction, the German team decided to boycott the race, leaving Lancia as the only factory team in the competition.

 The third time – the third attempt, which theoretically should have finally brought the constructor’s trophy into Lancia’s yard.
 Plus, the season was successful and chock-full of victories, which had to convince the Fiat Group executives to continue financing the circuit racing programme.

 For the 1985 season, Lancia went to the track with a significantly improved Lancia LC2.
-The engineers again focused on the car’s suspension set-up and an optimal balance that would make it possible to capitalize on the brand new Michelin tires.
+The engineers again focused on the car’s suspension set-up and an optimal balance that would make it possible to capitalize on the brand-new Michelin tires.